tuhh-softsec/APR4Vul/README.md

 | 9   | TBar        | [TBar](https://github.com/TruX-DTF/TBar)    | 4b5d42f     | [Source](apr_tools/TBar)  |
 | 10  | SeqTrans    | [SeqTrans](https://github.com/chijianlei/SeqTrans) | 95bc295     | [Source](apr_tools/SeqTrans)  |

-## Used dataset of vulnerablities
+## Used dataset of vulnerabilities
 This evaluation study uses the [Vul4J](https://github.com/bqcuong/vul4j) dataset, which was extracted from the [*"project KB"* knowledge base](https://github.com/SAP/project-kb) and contains 79 vulnerabilities from 51 real-world open-source Java projects.
-The vulnerablities in Vul4J spans in 25 different Common Weakness Enumeration (CWE) categories and 35.4% of them belong to the OWASP Top 10  Web Application Security Risks.
+The vulnerabilities in Vul4J span in 25 different Common Weakness Enumeration (CWE) categories, and 35.4% of them belong to the OWASP Top 10  Web Application Security Risks.

 ## Repository structure
-This is repository is organized as follow.
+This repository is organized as follows.
 ```
 APR4Vul
 ├── apr_tools: contains our extended source code of the repair tools from Arja and Astor frameworks, the TBar and SeqTrans tools